 Dec.
 22 is jam-packed with some of the biggest names and greatest players in National Hockey League history.
-Numerous members of the Hockey Hall of Fame had big moments and reached some major milestones on this date.
-Let’s start our daily journey through the decades and all the memories.
+Numerous members of the Hockey Hall of Fame had big moments and reached some significant milestones on this date.
+So, let’s start our daily journey through the decades and revisit all the memories.

 Jagr Passes Messier

-The assist was not the most glorious of his career as a shot from Mike Matheson hits off of him and goes to Aleksander Barkov, who deposited it into the Boston net.
-After a brief video review, the game is paused to present Jagr with a golden stick to commemorate his remarkable achievement.
+The assist was not the most glorious of his career; a shot from Mike Matheson hit off him and went to Aleksander Barkov, who deposited it into the Boston net.
+After a brief video review, the game was paused to present Jagr with a golden stick to commemorate his remarkable achievement.

 Jagr’s milestone came exactly 20 years after Messier himself made NHL history.
 On Dec.
 22, 1996, he scored two goals and assisted on two others in the New York Rangers’ 7-3 win over the Panthers.
 His four-point night made him just the fifth player to ever score 1,500 career points in the league.